Phoenix Home Renovation Costs in 2020

 How much a Phoenix kitchen remodel costs per square foot

-- A low-end kitchen in Phoenix will typically start at $15,000.
+- A budget kitchen in Phoenix will typically start at $15,000.
 To achieve this price, a rip-and-replace will keep the layout the same—oven, sink, dishwasher—to avoid the added cost of new plumbing and gas lines.
 You should also look for prefabricated cabinets, and shop for value appliances, tiles, countertops, and faucets at big box stores.

-For a kitchen at this budget, you can remodel a 200-square-foot space with semi-custom cabinets, a stainless steel sink with a standard single-lever faucet, and shop around for a low-grade quartz countertop.
+For a kitchen at this budget, you can remodel a 200-square-foot space with semi-custom cabinets, a stainless steel sink with a standard single-lever faucet, and shop around for a budget quartz countertop.
 You could also add a kitchen island, but the layout of anything involving a pipe or electrical wire will need to stay the same to keep costs down.

-- A high-end kitchen renovation starts between $45,000—$50,000 while, according to the Cost Vs Value report, the average budget comes in at over $132,000.
+- A high-end kitchen renovation starts between $45,000—$50,000 while, according to the Cost Vs Value report, the average budget renovation comes in at over $132,000.
 Over 60 percent of that is added to your home’s value.
 At this level, you can go for the big-ticket item of custom cabinetry (which could take up half that budget!)
 You can also consider high-grade stone countertops, a commercial-grade cooktop and vent hood, imported tiles, designer faucets, and a built-in water filtration system.

 How much a Phoenix bathroom remodel costs per square foot

-- A low-end bathroom for Phoenix typically costs between $10,000—$15,000.
+- A budget bathroom in Phoenix typically costs between $10,000—$15,000.
 Like kitchens, the best way to achieve a value budget is by keeping the layout the same.
 Plumbing fixtures remain in the same location.
 Limit your use of tiles to the floor and to part of the wall (rather than from floor to ceiling).
 Shopping for your materials at big box stores will also keep your budget low.

-- A mid-range bathroom costs around $20,000 or $570 psf for something around the 35 square foot mark, according to the Cost Vs Value report.
+- A mid-grade bathroom costs around $20,000 or $570 psf for something around the 35 square foot mark, according to the Cost Vs Value report.
 You could purchase a porcelain-on-steel bathtub and ceramic tiles.
 There’s also the option of a recessed medicine cabinet with built-in lighting.
 Changes to the layout or plumbing will add to the budget.
 A project like this will add close to $14,000, or almost 70 percent of the budget to your home’s value.

-- Expect an upscale bathroom to start at $40,000.
+- Expect a high-end bathroom to start at $40,000.
 The average budget for a high-end bathroom comes in around $63,000 for Phoenix or $630 psf, according to the Cost Vs Value report.
 That includes an expansion from 35 square feet to 100 square feet.
 The new bathroom can have features like a freestanding soaker tub.
 You can have a shower with recessed shelves, a frameless glass enclosure, and body spray fixtures.
 Your budget can also afford a double sink and double-mirror vanity with custom draws and wall cabinets.

 Hardscaping for the outdoors